Japanese Diet: Benefits, Food List & How to Start

 1 cup of green tea, unsweetened + 3 rice cakes + 1 pear

-This is just a model of the Japanese diet that varies according to each person's preferences.
-As it is a very restricted eating style, the Japanese diet should be followed for a short period of time and, preferably, with the help of a nutritionist.
+This Japanese diet plan is only an example and should be adapted to each person’s preferences.
+Because it is a very restrictive eating pattern, it should be followed only for a short time and ideally under the guidance of a nutritionist.